MindsCraft/mindscraft.dev/README-env.md

 3. `.env.development`: Environment variables for development environment
 4. `.env.production`: Environment variables for production environment

+For production deployment, we've provided an `.env.production.example` file that you can use as a template.
+Copy this file to `.env.production` and update the values with your production configuration.

 ## What to Include in Each File

 ### `.env`